pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 8. Click **Visit Live Environment** to verify the update is live.
 ![The Code tab in the Pantheon site's dashboard's Live Environment, showing the upstream commits in the log as deployed.](/source/docs/assets/images/desk_images/357435.png)

-## About Core Updates
+### Further Considerations
+- ​If you have updates on Dev or Test that are not ready to be deployed to Live with your upstream updates, see  [Undo Git Commits](/docs/articles/local/undo-git-commits-like-overwriting-drupal-core).
+- If the Development environment is in SFTP mode with pending changes that you are ready to deploy to Live, commit code changes.
+- If you are not ready to deploy to Live, use an SFTP connection to copy the files locally.
-Core updates appear on your Dashboard after review and testing by our team, usually within a week of release.
-These updates appear in your code workspace beneath the Connection Mode bar when they are available.
+- Core updates appear in your code workspace beneath the Connection Mode bar when they are available.
 Due to platform-wide codeserver caching settings, update notifications may appear on different Site Dashboards running the same upstream up to two hours apart.
+- Core updates for alternate distributions (Open Atrium, Commerce Kickstart, etc.) are initiated by the maintainer, not Pantheon.
+Please contact them directly regarding expected updates.

-Sometimes we will add new features to the Pantheon API module and deploy bug fixes ahead of a core release.
+- Sometimes we will add new features to the Pantheon API module and deploy bug fixes ahead of a core release.
 If you are observing good development practices and not modifying core, merging an available update is your best course of action.

-Core updates for alternate distributions (Open Atrium, Commerce Kickstart, etc.) are initiated by the maintainer, not Pantheon.
-Please contact them directly regarding expected updates.

-<div class="alert alert-danger" role="alert"><h4>Warning</h4>
-Only use the one-click updates on the Dashboard to update your site's core.
-Do not update core using Drush or WP-CLI; you will overwrite your core.<br /><br />

-You cannot unpack a tarball from Drupal.org or WordPress.org; this will overwrite the core's auto-configuration feature and your site will lose its database connection.</div>

-If you have overwritten core, see [Undo Git Commits](/docs/articles/local/undo-git-commits-like-overwriting-drupal-core).

 ## Debug Failed Merges